 - Advancing Boss of Doom: If you don't attack him, he'll push you into the abyss.
 However, he moves verrrrry slooooowly.

-- Attack Its Weak Point: Despite Kamek claiming he has no weak spot, it's very obvious where it is.
+- Attack Its Weak Point: Despite Kamek claiming he has no weak spot, it's obviously his heart.

 - Puzzle Boss: Out of all the bosses in the game yes, considering you have to wait until he's exactly on the OTHER side of the battlefield in order to slam him from underneath.

-- Turns Red: Each time Raphael is damaged, he turns redder and angrier.
+- Turns Red: Each time he's damaged, Raphael gets: redder, faster, and angrier.